jindonghuo/Multiphyscs-modelling-of-thermal-plasma-in-Fluent-Solver/README.md

 ## Requirements
 * Please ensure you have properly installed Fluent and python 3 in your platform.
 * In windows, it needs the C compiler installed.
-* In windows, modify the environment by clicking C:\Program Files\ANSYS Inc\v211\fluent\ntbin\win64\setenv.exe
+* In windows, modify the environment by clicking C:\Program Files\ANSYS Inc\v211\fluent\ntbin\win64\setenv.exe to add fluent to PATH
 * In linux, please export gcc as compiler
 * The author suggests shared-memory for parallel computing (single node/cpu with multiple cores)

 ## Executing
-* Create your geometry mesh in whatever format that can be read by Fluent, then open by fluent, modify the python_script.py file and replace the cell zone and boundary names
+* Create your geometry mesh in whatever format that can be read by Fluent, then open it by fluent, wirte down the cell zone or surface name/ID
+* modify the python_script.py file and replace the cell zone and boundary names
-* Then save the mesh file into geometry_mesh.cas, and put this file into src_resources folder
+* Then save the fluent file into geometry_mesh.cas, and put this file into src_resources folder
 * Test the code by running 3 steps: like /solve/dual-time-iterate 2 30, which means run 2 steps and each step with maximum 30 iterations
 * If initialization works well, it can run for much longer time
 * In summary, the one commond to run the whole simualtion is: **python python_script.py**